 Familiarizing yourself with blood sugar.

 Another piece of the anxiety puzzle comes into play when we really examine blood sugar.
-Excess sugar intake contributes to blood sugar spikes, imbalances, and insulin resistance.
-And when your blood sugar is out of whack, it throws off your hypothalamic-pituitary-adrenal axis (HPA axis), which is responsible for releasing your stress hormone cortisol.
-If you're constantly throwing off your adrenals with sugar, you’ll never really calm down and can further perpetuate the feelings of anxiety.
-If you want your HPA axis to function properly, you have to keep your blood sugar levels in check.
+Excess sugar intake contributes to blood sugar spikes and insulin resistance over time.
+And when your blood sugar is out of whack, it throws off your hypothalamic-pituitary-adrenal axis (HPA axis), which is responsible for releasing your stress hormone cortisol (think fight-or-flight response).

-Plus, when your blood sugar levels are off, it can increase those evil "hangry" feelings; you'll find yourself always needing sweet and salty foods in order to feel satisfied.
+Plus, when your blood sugar levels are off, it can increase those "hangry" feelings; you'll find yourself wanting sweet and salty foods to feel satisfied.
 But that’s the problem: You never get off the hamster wheel that is blood sugar imbalance and anxiety.
-It’s been shown that diets mainly comprised of sugar and high-glucose foods raise anxiety and switching to a low-sugar diet can drastically lower anxiety after just four weeks.

 Finding out if sugar is a problem for you.

-Running labs is a great way to understand where your baseline is and how drastically you need to change your diet to see improvement.
-As a functional medicine practitioner, these are the most common labs that I run to assess gut, brain, and blood sugar function:
+Running labs is a great way to understand where your baseline is and how much you need to change your diet to see improvement.
+As a functional medicine practitioner, these are the most common labs that I run to assess gut, brain, and blood sugar function and health:

 1. Gut health labs.

-These labs will check your gut bacteria and give you a better indication of whether or not your gut has been compromised:
+These labs check your gut bacteria and give you a better indication of whether or not your gut health has been compromised: